 Spring is here and summer is well and truly on its way, and that means lots of changes occur as a matter of course for many of us.
-We spend more time outdoors, we tend to make a bit more of an effort to stay in shape (it’s swimsuit season after all) and the sun does something that motivates us (sometimes) to actually make the effort to live a little healthier.
+We spend more time outdoors, we tend to make a bit more of an effort to stay in shape and the sun does something that motivates us (sometimes) to actually make the effort to live a little healthier.

-Not getting that feel good warm weather vibe yet?
-Then maybe we can help.
+Even with social distancing restrictions you are being encouraged to get outside.
+But if you are still not getting that feel good warm weather vibe yet, maybe we can help.
 There are some very easy ways to develop healthy summer habits that are not hard to follow at all.
-Here are just a few great ideas:
+Here are just a few ideas:

 Start Working Out in the Morning

 The milder temperatures of an early Georgia summer morning do tend to make getting up in general a little easier and, provided you get up in time to beat the summer heat, an early morning workout can be a great start to a summer day.
-It does not even have to be a trip to the gym.
-In fact, save that for the colder months and in the summer enjoy a run, walk, jog or even a swim to get the most out of the nice weather.
+It does not have to be a trip to the gym, especially as most of those are still closed right now.
+Instead, take advantage of the improving weather and enjoy a run, walk, jog or even a bike ride to get your day started on a healthier note.

 Eat Alfresco Whenever You Can

 There is something very refreshing, relaxing and even calming about getting out of the kitchen or dining room and eating outside.
-Whether it’s getting up a few minutes earlier so you can enjoy a healthy breakfast (which you know is a must) on the patio or getting out of the office an enjoying a bag lunch in the local park it’s both a healthy summer habit and a wonderful stress reliever you should indulge in as often as possible.
+Whether it’s getting up a few minutes earlier so you can enjoy a healthy breakfast (which you know is a must) on the patio or enjoying a bag lunch in the backyard, it’s both a healthy summer habit and a wonderful stress reliever you should indulge in as often as possible.
 And what could be a better way to end the day than dinner under the stars?

 Drink More Water